Family life insurance

 Single life insurance

-If your partner intends to use the money to care for the kids, it’s better to name them as the beneficiary.
-But if the main purpose of your life insurance is to make sure your children are provided for, you can write your policy in trust.
-This lets your children take control of the money once they come of age.
-It also means the pay-out won’t be liable for inheritance tax.
+If you have a partner who intends to care for the kids after you’re gone, it might make sense to name them as the beneficiary.
+But if you’re seeking family life insurance to make sure your children are provided for, you can write your policy in trust.

-If you and your partner have single life insurance policies, these will pay out separately if you both die within the policy term.
+If you and your partner have single life insurance policies, both will pay out if you die within the policy term.
 If you both named your children as the beneficiaries, they’ll receive two pay-outs.

 Joint life insurance

-If you’re married or in a long-term relationship, you can take out a joint life insurance policy.
+If you’re married, in a civil partnership or in a long-term relationship, you can take out a joint life insurance policy.
 This means the same policy covers both of you.

-This should cover the financial contributions both of you make to the family – you should also look to cover the cost of childcare if one of you dies and the other has to go back to work.
+This type of family life insurance should cover the financial contributions both of you make to your household.
+Remember to also factor in the cost of childcare if one of you dies and the other has to go back to work.

-Joint cover only pays out after the first person dies.
-There’s no second payment if the other policyholder dies later.
-If you both die at the same time, the money is usually added to your estate, unless you’ve written the policy in trust.
+If you both die at the same time, the money is usually added to the estate of the youngest, unless you’ve written the policy in trust.

 What are the alternatives to family life insurance?

-- Family income benefit provides a monthly pay-out, instead of a lump sum.
-It acts as a replacement for your salary and covers a set term: for example, until the mortgage has been paid off or the children have left home.
+- Family income benefit - provides a monthly pay-out, instead of a lump sum.
+It acts as a replacement for your salary for a set term: for example, until your mortgage has been paid off or your kids have left home.

-- Critical illness cover can be added to your life insurance policy or bought as standalone cover.
-It pays out if you’re diagnosed with an illness listed in your policy.
+- Critical illness cover can be added to your life insurance policy or bought as a standalone product.
+It pays out a lump sum if you’re diagnosed with an illness that’s covered by your policy.

-- Death in service cover is offered by some employers as part of an employee benefits package.
-It pays a multiple of your salary as a lump sum to your beneficiaries if you die while on the payroll.
+- Death in service cover is offered free of charge by some employers as part of an employee benefits package.
+It pays a pre-agreed, lump-sum multiple of your salary if you die while on the payroll.
+For example: if you earn £40,000 a year and the agreement is five times your salary, your beneficiaries get £200,000.

 How much does life insurance for families cost?

-The cost of your premium will depend on a number of factors, not least your age, general health, lifestyle (such as whether you smoke) and how much cover you want.
+The cost of your premium will depend on a number of factors, including your age, health, lifestyle – if you’re a smoker, for example – and how much cover you want.

-Joint policies tend to be cheaper than two single policies and the younger you are when you take out the policy, the less you’ll pay for your premium.
-You’ll need to make your monthly payments to keep up your protection.
+Joint policies tend to be cheaper than two single policies.
+And the younger you are when you take out the policy, the less you’re likely to pay for your premium.

 Our easy-to-use life insurance calculator can help you work out how much cover you need.

-We can help you compare life insurance in minutes to find the right policy for you and your family.
+We can help you compare life insurance in minutes.
 Use our simple comparison tool to compare both single and joint life insurance quotes.

 Just give us a few details about yourself and how much cover you need, and we’ll send you a list of insurance providers to choose from.
-Your chosen provider will ask you a few more questions about your health to give you a more tailored quote.
+Your chosen provider will then ask you a few more questions about your health and lifestyle to give you a more tailored quote.

 What our expert says...